 The attendance of students at clinical courses in the general and specialist hospitals affiliated to the University must be certified before proceeding to the Third and Fourth University Examinations in Physiotherapy.
-The students' clinical performance will be evaluated by two in-course assessments during Fourth year.
+The students' clinical performance will be evaluated continuously during Fourth year.